jupyterlab/scipy2019-jupyterlab-tutorial/certificate-extension/README.md

-# Scipy Certificate
+# certificate-extension

-SciPy Certificate extension
+A JupyterLab extension for rendering certificate files.

 ## Prerequisites